The Importance of Supplementation Before & During Pregnancy

 Patients should take folic acid daily.
 Because some studies found that up to 65% of women with epilepsy reported at least one unplanned pregnancy, clinicians should start patients on folic acid as soon as the patient enters their childbearing years.

-• Periconceptual folic acid has been associated with lower risk of neural tube defects in the general population.
+- Lower risk of neural tube defects in the general population.

 Recommendations for Folic Acid Dosage

-• Begin taking a prenatal vitamin three months prior to trying for pregnancy (this will add 800-1000 mcg of folic acid).
+- Prenatal vitamins ideally three months prior to trying for pregnancy (this will add 800-1000 mcg of folic acid).

 Guide Your Patients

 Folic acid supplementation (and later prenatal vitamins and other supplements) is a critical step to creating the best possible environment for a developing fetus and a healthy baby.
-Due to the high risk of unplanned pregnancy, folic acid should be prescribed and emphasized even before pregnancy planning.
+Due to the high chance of unplanned pregnancy, folic acid should be prescribed and emphasized even before pregnancy planning.

-Most major health insurers cover prenatal supplements.
-Encourage your patients to check their plans and consult with their insurance providers.
 Folic acid (and prenatal vitamins) should be addressed as part of pregnancy planning discussions that include other planning steps like switching to a lower-risk ASM that set the patient up for better outcomes.